Questions

 I’m not a student, can I train with you?

-The club is open to all those over 16, so yes, please come down have a chat.
+The club is open to all those over 16, so yes, please come down and have a chat.

 I have a disability, can I train?

-Yes, within your limits, we will do our very best to help you to learn what you can in a safe, practical and personal way.
+Yes, within your limits, we will do our very best to help you learn what you can in a safe, practical and personal way.

 What do I gain from this martial art?

-Skill, confidence, leadership, self awareness, the list can go on, but the longer you do it, the more you will change, people will see the change in your posture and attitude in your normal life and you will start to look like someone who is confident and knows how to handle themselves, massively reducing the chances of an altercation in the first place, which is the best thing for everyone.
+Skill, confidence, leadership, self-awareness, the list can go on, but the longer you do it, the more you will change, people will see the change in your posture and attitude in your normal life and you will start to look like someone who is confident and knows how to handle themselves, massively reducing the chances of an altercation in the first place, which is the best thing for everyone.

 What’s a session like?